-Can a plane land automatically?
+Can a passenger plane land own its own?

 How often does the autopilot land?